papilo-cloud/web-3-fundamentals/Escrow/README.md

 3. Additionally, send a 1 Ether deposit to the contract. *Hint: you'll want to specify `value` in your deploy function*
 4. Return the deployment promise.

+## 8: Approve TX
+### Approve
+It's time to create the approve transaction!
+This will move the deposited funds to the beneficiary address.

+We'll need the arbiter to sign this transaction in order for it to work!

+### Your Goal: Approve
+1. In the `approve.js` file, call the `approve` function on the Escrow `contract` using the arbiter signer.

+    >  Hint : Remember: calling a contract from a specific signer can be done with: `contract.connect(signer).functionName()`

+2. Return the transaction promise.